arthurabello/nla-assignment-4/docs/report.typ

 == The Chi-Square Distribution
 <section_chi_square_distribution>

+Here we construct a theoretical basis for our analysis of the histograms shown in @section_histograms

 When we generate a matrix $A in RR^(m times n)$, with $A_( i j) ~ N(0, 1)$ independent, each column $c_i$ is a gaussian vector in $RR^m$. if

 $